 Most RTOs have excellent retrofit potential when it comes to advancements in industrial VOC removal.
 Ceramic media beds have come a long way in providing exceptional thermal efficiencies.
 Ceramic media upgrades, in older units, can result in fuel and electric power savings matching new RTO performance.

 Remote monitoring capability can be retrofitted to existing PLCs or incorporated in an upgraded PLC.
 This capability allows our service technicians to check in on an RTO’s performance or assist your personnel in troubleshooting the RTO right from their computer, no need for a site visit.
-Temperatures, fan speeds, and sub-system performance can be accessed, and any issues identified from a computer hundreds of miles away.
+Temperatures, fan speeds, and sub-system performance can be accessed, and any issues identified remotely.
 New remote access monitoring can quickly identify problems and deliver data in real-time.
 Any PLC panel is a candidate for a rebuild with the latest VPN technology.